ner0-m/elsa/docs/guides/python_guide/python_bindings.md

 matplotlib.

 ### Setup the python bindings
-In case you installed elsa via a `make install` the bindings should work out of the box.

-If you do not want to install elsa to your system or are developing locally make sure to add the path to your build folder to the `PYTHONPATH` for python to be able to find and import the binding code.
+Once you've cloned _elsa_, change into the directory and simply run `pip install .`.
+This will build _elsa_ and install including the Python bindings.
+In case you wonder what is happening, add the `--verbose` flag to see the progress.

-Once everything is set up simply
+Once everything is set up simply open a Python interpreter and run
 ```python
 import pyelsa as elsa
 ```
+to check everything is working.

 ### 2D example
 To give a short outline into the python usage of elsa we will recreate the 2D example of the